 Best Time to Meet Between New York and London

-Short answer: For most of the year, the working-hour overlap between New York and London is 09:00–12:00 New York time, which is 14:00–17:00 London time.
-That window shifts by an hour for a few weeks in March and October when the US and UK switch to or from daylight saving time on different dates.
+Short answer: For most of the year, the best window to meet between New York and London is 9:00–11:00 AM New York time, which is 2:00–4:00 PM London time.
+That keeps both sides comfortably inside standard working hours.
+The window shifts by an hour for two short stretches each year when the US and UK switch to or from daylight saving time on different dates.

 The standard 5-hour gap

 For most of the year, London is five hours ahead of New York.
-When New York is at 09:00, London is at 14:00.
-When New York is at 12:00, London is at 17:00.
-That gives a three-hour window in which both cities are within the conventional 09:00–18:00 working day.
+When New York is at 9:00 AM, London is at 2:00 PM.
+When New York is at 12:00 PM, London is at 5:00 PM.
+That leaves a roughly four-hour window in which both cities are within the conventional 9:00 AM–6:00 PM working day.
+The sweet spot is the middle of that window: New York morning, London afternoon.

 The DST mismatch weeks

 The US starts daylight saving time on the second Sunday of March and ends it on the first Sunday of November.
 The UK starts British Summer Time on the last Sunday of March and ends it on the last Sunday of October.
-Because the start and end dates do not line up, there are two windows each year — one in March and one in late October — when the gap drops from five hours to four.
-During those weeks the overlap widens slightly: 09:00–13:00 New York lines up with 13:00–17:00 London.
+Because the start and end dates do not line up, there are two short windows each year — one in March and one in late October — when the gap drops from five hours to four.
+During those weeks the overlap widens slightly: 9:00 AM–1:00 PM New York lines up with 1:00–5:00 PM London.

-- Re-check around the second and third week of March and the last week of October.
-The gap is 4 hours during those windows.
+- Around the second week of March and the last week of October, re-check the converter the day before the meeting.
+The gap may be 4 hours instead of 5 for that week.

 Use the live tools